Radiation trapping

 Radiation trapping, imprisonment of resonance radiation, radiative transfer of spectral lines, line transfer or radiation diffusion is a phenomenon in physics whereby radiation may be "trapped" in a system as it is emitted by one atom and absorbed by another.

-Classical Description
+Classical description

-Classically, one can think of radiation trapping as a multiple scattering phenomena, where a photon is scattered off of multiple atoms in a cloud.
+Classically, one can think of radiation trapping as a multiple-scattering phenomena, where a photon is scattered by multiple atoms in a cloud.
 This motivates treatment as a diffusion problem.
-As such, one can primarily consider the mean free path of light, defined as the reciprocal of the density of scatterers and the scattering cross section.
+As such, one can primarily consider the mean free path of light, defined as the reciprocal of the density of scatterers and the scattering cross section: